International Guest Researchers / Associated Researchers

 Presence: August to October 2016, April to June 2017

-Alfredo dos Santos Soares, PhD (Universidade NOVA de Lisboa, Portugal)
+Alfredo dos Santos Soares (Universidade NOVA de Lisboa, Portugal)

 Presence: April to June 2017